Library of Performing Rights: 2019 Commission Nando Messias

 The Pink Supper is Nando Messias’ latest artistic response to the question: how can artists ethically respond to social injustice issues?

-“Having just returned from a visit to my native country, I re-experienced the fear which comes from being in a place where violence and oppression are such common part of daily life.”
+“Having just returned from a visit to my native country, I re-experienced the fear which comes from being in a place where violence and oppression are such common part of daily life.
 Despite its international image, Brazil remains the number one country for trans murders—a most shameful indictment indeed.

 “I experienced daily abuse myself when living in Brazil.
 I know well what effects it can have on one’s life.
 It almost cost me mine.
 I am lucky to have managed to escape.
 But what of those who cannot afford to?
 The Pink Supper is dedicated to them.
 It is my way of telling them that they are not alone, or forgotten and that I understand their suffering because I have been there too.”

 As well as a practitioner, Nando is movement director and a para-academic of queer theory and performance.
-Nando’s publications include ‘Sissy that Walk: The Sissy’s Progress’ in "Queer Dramaturges" (2016), ’visibility: Performance and Activism’ in "Performing Interdiscisplinarity" (2017) and ‘Injurious Acts: a Struggle With Sissy in Performance’ in "Choros International Dance Journal" (2018).
-He created a LADA Study Room Guide entitled “Sissy: a Study Room Guide on effeminacy, queer visibility and social violence” (2018).
+Nando’s publications include ‘Sissy that Walk: The Sissy’s Progress’ in "Queer Dramaturgies" (2016), ’visibility: Performance and Activism’ in "Performing Interdiscisplinarity" (2017) and ‘Injurious Acts: a Struggle With Sissy in Performance’ in "Choros International Dance Journal" (2018).
+They created a LADA Study Room Guide entitled “Sissy: a Study Room Guide on effeminacy, queer visibility and social violence” (2018).

 The LPR commission is part of LADA’s Restock Rethink Reflect Four on Managing the Radical (2019 - 2021), and is additionally supported by South Bank University and The Study Room In Exile.